Which Program Is Right For You? MBA or EMBA

 |Campus Locations||Philadelphia, with one semester available in San Francisco by application||Philadelphia and San Francisco|

 Differences in Cost

-The cost of the two-year Wharton EMBA Program is $214,800.
+The cost of the two-year Wharton EMBA Program is $210,900 (for the class entering in 2020).
 This includes tuition, student fees, course materials, housing and meals on class weekends, a case study room, and housing and ground transportation for Global Business Week.
 As this program is designed for working professionals, the program handles most of the logistics, such as hotel reservations and the provision of meals and course materials.
 Room and board for all required class days is provided at the Steinberg Conference Center or the Inn at Penn in Philadelphia, or the Le Meridien Hotel in San Francisco.
 The EMBA is a residential program where students are required to stay at the hotel and fully immerse themselves in the experience, regardless of where they live.

 The full-time Wharton MBA Program costs $157,896 for two years.
 Housing and meals are not included in tuition.
 The estimated total budget is $223,800, including room and board, books and supplies, and other expenses.
 Students are responsible for their own housing, meals, and course materials.